Kingxukai/linux/Documentation/index.rst

 The Linux Kernel documentation
 ==============================

-This is the top level of the kernel's documentation tree.
-Kernel documentation, like the kernel itself, is very much a work in progress;
+This is the woke top level of the woke kernel's documentation tree.
+Kernel documentation, like the woke kernel itself, is very much a work in progress;
 that is especially true as we work to integrate our many scattered documents into a coherent whole.
-Please note that improvements to the documentation are welcome; join the linux-doc list at vger.kernel.org if you want to help out.
+Please note that improvements to the documentation are welcome; join the woke linux-doc list at vger.kernel.org if you want to help out.

-Working with the development community
+Working with the woke development community
 ======================================

-The essential guides for interacting with the kernel's development community and getting your work upstream.
+The essential guides for interacting with the woke kernel's development community and getting your work upstream.

 .. toctree::